-The state's five full time MCSAP Troopers conduct Level 2 and 3 driver and vehicle inspections primarily roadside and during the course of traffic enforcement activities.
+The state's 9 CMVEU Troopers conduct Level 2 and 3 driver and vehicle inspections primarily roadside and during the course of traffic enforcement activities.
 These activities are detailed as part of the State's crash reduction goal.
 Five inspectors are certified for passenger carrier inspections.
 Four inspectors are certified for Haz-Mat inspections.
 Level 1 inspections are completed at the state's two fixed facilities and at identified roadside locations suitable for safe performance.

-The state has six certified Troopers assigned to its size and weight enforcement unit.
-These Troopers conduct level 1,2,and 3 inspections in the course of their duties.
-The Troopers have a rotating schedule with assignments at two fixed inspection facilities located in New Castle County as well as mobile operations at suitable roadside locations throughout the state including Kent and Sussex Counties.
+CMVEU Troopers additionally conduct level 1,2,and 3 inspections in the course of portable weight enforcement duties away from the state's fixed facilities.
+CMVEU Troopers have a rotating schedule with assignments at two fixed inspection facilities located in New Castle County as well as mobile operations at suitable roadside locations throughout the state including Kent and Sussex Counties.

-Three additional inspectors conduct Level 1-3 inspections in support of the MCSAP program on a part-time basis.
-These inspectors include the MCSAP Program Coordinator, A Trooper assigned to investigations, and a former MCSAP supervisor maintaining his certification requirements.
+Six additional inspectors conduct Level 1-3 inspections in support of the MCSAP program on a part-time basis.
+These inspectors include the MCSAP Program Coordinator, A Trooper assigned to investigations, a former MCSAP supervisor maintaining his certification requirements, and three civilian inspectors.